 Grade points earned for a course are multiplied by the number of semester hours to produce honor points.
 For example, receiving an "A," which is assigned four grade points, in a three-semester-hour course would produce 12 honor points.
-The grade point average (GPA) is obtained by dividing the total number of honor points earned by the total number of semester hours graded "A," "B," "C," "D," or "E." Other grades do not carry grade points.
-Semester GPA is based on semester net hours.
-Cumulative GPA is based on total net hours.
+The grade point average (GPA) is obtained by dividing the total number of honor points earned by the total number of semester hours graded "A+," "A," "A-," "B+," "B," "B-," "C+," "C," "D," or "E." Other grades do not carry grade points.